UPC/ravada/docs/docs/spice_tls.rst

 ::

+    # SPICE is configured to listen on 127.0.0.1 by default.
+    # To make it listen on all public interfaces, uncomment
+    # this next option.
+    #
+    # NB, strong recommendation to enable TLS + x509 certificate
+    # verification when allowing public access
+    #
+    spice_listen = "0.0.0.0"
     # Enable use of TLS encryption on the SPICE server.
     #
     # It is necessary to setup CA and issue a server certificate